carpentries-incubator/docker-introduction/_episodes/03-running-containers.md

 > >
 > > Use the same command as above, but with the `echo` command to print a message.
 > > ~~~
-> > $ docker run alpine echo 'Hello World'
+> > $ docker container run alpine echo 'Hello World'
 > > ~~~
 > > {: .language-bash}
 > {: .solution}
 {: .challenge}

-So here, we see another option -- we can provide commands at the end of the `docker run` command and they will execute inside the running container.
+So here, we see another option -- we can provide commands at the end of the `docker container run` command and they will execute inside the running container.

 ## Running containers interactively